The Immune system of plants

 Coordinator: Prof.dr.
 J. Memelink

-The objectives are to get familiar with the innate immune system by practicing reading primary scientific literature, discussing scientific articles and orally presenting one or two specific scientific topics.
+The objectives are to get familiar with the plant immune system by practicing reading primary scientific literature, discussing scientific articles and orally presenting one or two specific scientific topics.
 Depending on the number of participants, writing a critical review may also be a part of the assignments.

 - Participants are familiar with critically reading scientific papers published in top journals.